The Limbo Line

 The Limbo Line is a 1968 British spy thriller film directed by Samuel Gallu and starring Craig Stevens, Kate O'Mara and Eugene Deckers.
-It is based on the 1963 novel of the same title by Victor Canning.
+It was written by Donald James based on the 1963 novel of the same title by Victor Canning.
 It was made as part of a 1960s boom in spy films in the wake of the success of the James Bond series.